minjeoungneev/study_log/Ensemble.md

 Individual decision trees are weak learners, and random forest makes them stronger by combining their predictions.
 Therefore, the variance is reduced and the results are generalized better.

 ---
-## 🧮 AdaBoost
+## Boosting
 Boosting: when a model only performs slightly better than random guessing, the model is a **weak learner**.
 The weak learner could be **boosted** in to arbitrarily accurate strong model.
-AdaBoost lets the next model to focus on the difficult cases of previous models.
-Compared to bagging, where multiple learners learn about a topic with slightly different materials at the same time and aggregate the output to determine the final decision, boosting occurs sequentially, focusing to strengthen weak points of each learner in the next step.
+Compared to bagging, where multiple learners learn about a topic with slightly different materials at the same time and aggregate the output to determine the final decision, boosting occurs sequentially.

+---
+## 🧮 AdaBoost
 In AdaBoost, "shortcomings" are identified by high-weight data points.
+AdaBoost lets the next model to focus on the difficult cases of previous models by assigning larger weights to misclassified data points, focusing to strengthen weak points of each learner in the next step.

 ---
 ## 📈 Gradient Boosting Machine
-Gradient Boosting Machine (GBM) is an iterative ensemble learning method that is based on sequential tree models that combine weak learners to generate a strong leaner (**Boosting**).
-Unlike random forest where individual trees are built independently, GBM trains models to correct the errors from the previous trees, using gradient descent.
+In GBM, "shortcomings" are identified by gradients.
 Gradient descent is a concept that minimizes the loss function in each iteration.

 First, an additive model (ensemble) is fitted in a forward stage-wise manner.
 In each stage, a weak learner is introduced to compensate the shortcomings of existing weak learners.
 Both high-weight data points and gradients tell us how to improve the model.

-In GBM, "shortcomings" are identified by gradients.

 **Regularization** is important as GBM has a high risk of overfitting.
 Regularization techniques include subsampling, shrinkage, and early stopping.